-Cybersecurity Level 1 Certificate Degree Type
+Cybersecurity Level 1 Certificate Degree Type Certificate

 This Level 1 certificate gives students foundation knowledge of cybersecurity techniques required for the field.
 The primary emphasis of the curriculum is handson training in information assurance for network hardware, software and data, including physical security, backup procedures, relevant tools, encryption and incident handling and reporting.
 Students who successfully complete the following courses and the capstone requirement can be awarded this certificate.
 This certificate program can also be used to complete the Level 2 Cybersecurity certificate and for completion of the Information Technology A.A.S. - Cybersecurity Option.
 Students must adhere to prerequisite courses as described in the course descriptions in this catalog.

-Course Title Credits

-Number

-CPMT 1351 IT Essentials: PC Hardware and 3
+Course Number Title Credits CPMT 1351 IT Essentials: PC Hardware and Software 3 ITDF 1300 Introduction to Digital Forensics s 3 ITNW 1313 Computer Virtualization 3 ITSY 1300 Fundamentals of Information Security 3 ITSE 1359 Introduction to Scripting Languages 3

-Software

-ITDF 1300 Introduction to Digital Forensics 3

-ITNW 1313 Computer Virtualization 3

-ITSY 1300 Fundamentals of Information 3

-Security

-ITSE 1359 Introduction to Scripting 3

-Languages